telerik/kendo-ui-builder/docs/modules/index.md

 The modules are the functional units of the web application and represent collections of views.

+The Builder utilizes two types of modules:
-Depending on the requirements of your project, you can add one or more views to each of the modules you create.
-For more information on how to create, edit, or delete a module, refer to the article on [designing the application]({% slug designingtheapp_kuib %}#toc-managing-modules).
+* Regular modules&mdash;You can add, modify and delete regular modules in your web project and they allow you to add one or more views to them.
+For more information on how to handle the module settings, refer to the article on [designing the application]({% slug designingtheapp_kuib %}#toc-module-settings).

-The App Module is the default built-in module that the Builder adds to each newly created application.
-For more information, refer to the article on the [App Module]({% slug appmodule_kuib %}).
+* Application Module&mdash;The Application Module is a default module and holds a special status in the application.
+For more information, refer to the article on the [Application Module]({% slug appmodule_kuib %}).

 // screen